Bot Configuration¶

 Customer Managed Applies to customer-managed instances of Alation

-We will start with a sample Bot config.
-Below is a “Data Source Ownership” Bot Configuration which:
+We will start with a sample Bot configuration.
+Below is a “Data Source Ownership” Bot which:

 Reads all data sources and associated attributes from the rdbms_datasources Alation Analytics table